wacncontent/CustomizeTool/addCommentOutput/includes/notification-hubs-aspnet-backend-notifyusers.md

 1. Now we will deploy this app to an Azure Website in order to make it accessible from all devices.
 Right-click on the **AppBackend** project and select **Publish**.

-2. Select **Windows Azure Web Apps** as your publish target.
+2. Select **Windows Azure web sites** as your publish target.

     ![][B15]

-3. Log in with your Azure account and select an existing or new Web App.
+3. Log in with your Azure account and select an existing or new web site.

     ![][B16]